How to get preapproved for a mortgage

 - Account statements, including checking, CDs and retirement savings, from at least the past two months

-- Documents detailing any loans you currently have, such as loan bills
+- Documents detailing any loans you currently have

-- Letters explaining any new loans you’ve received recently
+- Letters explaining any new loans you’ve taken out recently

 - Letters from anyone giving you a gift to use for a down payment